AI Answering Service For Dentists

 Lunch and after-hours create silent leakage

-Demand keeps coming from SEO, referrals, and paid search after the team is tied up or the office is closed.
+Demand keeps coming from local search, referrals, paid campaigns, and patient reminders after the team is tied up or the office is closed.
 Voicemail is where that demand disappears.

 What public data says about this buying behavior